-Fillers are essential if you want to have a comprehensive approach to facial aging.
-Combined with other non-surgical treatments, like anti-wrinkle injections and chemical peels, they work together to maximize every person’s true potential for beauty.
+Fillers are an essential part of a comprehensive approach to facial ageing.
+Combined with other non-surgical treatments, like anti-wrinkle injections and chemical peels, they work together to maximise every person’s true potential for beauty.

 - Smooth deep furrows or wrinkles

 - Restore volume to the cheeks or lips

 - Correct “marionette lines” and lines around the mouth

 - Correct a tear trough in the lower eyelid/cheek junction

 - Improve the ageing appearance of the backs of the hands

 Dr Dower injected my lips with filler and the results are AMAZING! – Loving my new look.
 Appreciated all the attention to detail – you’re an awesome team.

 Fillers can be formulated from hyaluronic acid, a substance naturally found in the skin, or from other slowly absorbable substances.
 Hyaluronic acid is not animal-derived, so unlike collagen, it requires no pre-testing.
 However, because it’s made from natural substances, it’s unfortunately not permanent.
 Though some patients have reported results lasting up to two years, six to nine months is the norm.
 This varies from one patient to the next, depending on which areas are being treated, as well as individual factors like weight loss, stress and metabolism.

 More recently, the addition of a mild anaesthetic in the hyaluronic acid formula has all but eliminated any pain associated with the injection process.
 Besides being used as an alternative non-surgical option to looking younger, fillers may also be performed to enhance the results from plastic surgery.